fdsf53451001/drink-recommend-system/README.md

 this project is build on aws. the architecture is as follows:
 * frontend use s3 static web hosting
 * backend use lambda and api gateway
-* data store in dynamodb.
+* data store in postgreSQL.
 ![architecture](drink_arch.png)